 - The churches are in a circuit, but presbyters don’t ride circuits.

 If a presbyter tried to function as a missionary, he could only start one church, because he could not ordain people to lead the other churches.
 A presbyter would have a “circuit” of only one church.
 The cities in Revelation were not frontier outposts, they were vibrant urban centers with libraries, schools, live theater, and synagogues with ordained rabbis.
 A casual, improvised group with a lay leader wouldn’t work with gentile believers who were used to the structure, liturgy, and formality of a synagogue and who had the living standards and urban conditions of the Roman Empire—which was about the same as New England in the 19th century.
 The fact that Paul had to defend his credentials shows that they were too discerning to accept some wandering lay person as a spiritual leader.
 The only fakes who got through were those with forged credentials.
 The author of Revelation could not have been a wandering presbyter or a lay person riding a bishop’s circuit.
 He was claiming too much authority for them not to check his credentials, no one would have paid much attention to him, let alone preserve his document, and we wouldn’t have it.

 Some people say that riding a circuit is a bishop’s job and an apostle wouldn’t be humble enough to lower himself to the role of a bishop… really?
 Do I actually have to address that?
-Would a bishop turn down the honor of an apostle accompanying him on his circuit?

 - Only an apostle could write a message of this scope.